-You are receiving this notice because testing of our public water system found the chemical perfluorooctanoic acid (PFOA) in water from well #5 at 11.2 ppt.
-This is above New York State's maximum contaminant level (MCL) of 10 ppt for PFOA in public drinking water systems.
+You are receiving this notice because testing of our public water system found the chemical perfluorooctanoic acid (PFOA) in water from well #2 with an average of 13.7ppt.
+Note that Well No. 2. is currently not in use because its yield has been significantly depleted.
+These results are above New York State's maximum contaminant level (MCL) of 10 ppt for PFOA in public drinking water systems.
 The MCL is set well below levels known or estimated to cause health effects.
 Consuming drinking water with PFOA at or somewhat above the MCL does not pose a significant health risk.
 Your water continues to be acceptable for all uses.
 Water District No. 2 is working on a strict timetable to reduce levels below the MCL.

-What are the health effects of PFOA?
+What are the health effects of PFOA ?

-The available information on the health effects associated with PFOA, like many chemicals, comes from studies of high-level exposure in animals or humans.
+The available information on the health effects associated with PFOA like many chemicals, comes from studies of high-level exposure in animals or humans.
 Less is known about the chances of health effects occurring from lower levels of exposure, such as those that might occur in drinking water.
 As a result, finding lower levels of chemicals in drinking water does prompt water suppliers and regulators to take precautions that include notifying consumers and steps to reduce exposure.